moubi/blog/content/blog/react-device-based-code-split/index.md

 </p>

 ### Components with Styling Differences
 Should you create two copies of a component if it contains the same logic, but differs in styling?
-Looks like it should be shared and placed in the `/common` folder, but in the same time its css will need the good old media query approach.
+Looks like it should be shared and placed in the `/common` folder, but at the same time its css will need the good old media query approach.

 ```css
 @media (max-width: 768px) { ... }